-2. [Repeal.]
-Rep. by the Repealing Act, 1938 (I of 1938), s.2 and Schedule.
+[2.
+Repealed : [Rep by the Repealing Act, 1938 (1 of 1938), S. 2 and Schedule.]

 3. Saving of jurisdiction of Courts of Wards and Chartered High Courts.
-This Act shall be read subject to every enactment heretofore or hereafter passed relating to any Court of Wards by 2 [any competent legislature, authority or person] in 3 [Pakistan], and nothing in this Act shall be construed to affect, or in any way derogate from, the jurisdiction or authority of any Court of Wards, or to take away any power possessed by 4 [any High Court ${}^{5} $].
+This Act shall be read subject to every enactment heretofore or hereafter passed relating to any Court of Wards by any competent Legislature, authority or person in Pakistan, and nothing in this Act shall be construed to affect, or in any way derogate from, the jurisdiction or authority of any Court of Wards, or to take away any power possessed by any High Court.

 4. Definitions.
-In this Act, unless there is something repugnant in the subject or context, -

-(1) "minor" means a person who, under the provisions of the Majority Act, 1875 ($\underline{IX \text{ of } 1875}$), is to be deemed not to have attained his majority:

-(2) "guardian" means a person having the care of the person of a minor or of his property, or of both his person and property:
+In this Act, unless there is something repugnant in the subject or context:-(1)'minor' means a person who, under the provisions of the Majority Act, 1875, is to be deemed not have attained his Majority; to 'quardian' means a person having the care of the person of a minor or his property, (2) or of both his person and property;

-(3) "ward" means a minor for whose person or property, or both, there is a guardian:
+(3) 'ward' means a minor for whose person or property, or both, there is a guardian;

-(4) "District Court" has the meaning assigned to that expression in the 6[Code of Civil Procedure, 1908] (Act V of 1908) and includes a High Court in the exercise of its ordinary original civil jurisdiction:
+(4) 'District Court' has the meaning assigned to that expression in the Code of Civil Procedure 1908 (Act V of 1908) and includes a High Court in the exercise of its ordinary original civil jurisdiction.
+(5) 'the Court' means: (a) the District Court having jurisdiction to entertain an application under this Act for an

-7[(5) "the Court" means-

-(a) the District Court having jurisdiction to entertain an application under this Act for an order appointing or declaring a person to be a guardian; or
+(a) the District Court having jurisdiction to entertain an application under this Act for an order appointing or declaring a person to be a guardian'; or